 Spouses who move out voluntarily or until they have to also give up critical “bargaining chips”.
 While leaving marital property shouldn’t affect a spouse’s rights, it does affect negotiations.

 For instance, in many cases, negotiation tends to proceed faster and better for spouses who are still in their marital house.
 When both spouses don’t want to share a roof, there is an urgency to reach an agreement to live apart.

 What’s more, those who leave their marital home until the last minute may find it impossible to go back.
 A comeback can bring more emotional destruction and confusion, especially when children are involved.

 Also, a spouse who moves before some critical milestones (i.e., before a valuation is done) may allow for property devaluation unknowingly.
 You also risk reducing your financial support claim if you already have a place to live.
 Courts normally want spouses who leave to enjoy the same standard of living.
 If you move out and settle in a place offering a lower living standard, you may miss out.

-Lastly, moving will be disadvantageous since you still need to contribute to home payment and utility payments whether you are living in the house or not.
+Lastly, moving will be disadvantageous since you still need to contribute to home payments and utility payments whether you are living in the house or not.
 This usually applies to mortgage properties where both spouses are contributing to home repayments and utilities.

-What If I Must Move Out?
+What If I Must Move Out of the Marital Home?